 - What simple tools or short questionnaires are useful in evaluating a carer’s health literacy?
 Will these easily help the access to appropriate information or education?

 - To what extent are online or blended education resources used by older people?
-Can these be produced to particularly help older carers or older patients in palliative care?
+Can these be produced to particularly help older carers or older people in palliative care?

 - Is there sufficient understanding of the cost and benefits of delivering education to carers / older carers?